ashwinivairalkar/paig/paig-server/backend/paig/README.md

    ```bash
    source venv/bin/activate
    ```
-   Activate the virtual environment using PowerShell.
+   If you are using Windows, run the following command in PowerShell to activate the virtual environment.

    ```bash
    .\venv\Scripts\Activate.ps1
    ```
-   For Windows Cmd
+   For Windows Command Prompt, use the following command
     ```bash
    venv\Scripts\activate
    ```